SHINE: Salem Health is Interdisciplinary and Nursing Excellence

 The Professional Growth & Development Council provides a forum to address issues, explore strategies that promote a practice environment that supports and enhances professional achievement and role development, recognize contributions to our mission, and foster the recruitment and retention of talented clinical staff.

 The Informatics Council is responsible for collaborating with clinical nurses, other disciplines, and the Clinical Informatics Department regarding informatics functionality and workflows.
-The Council evaluates and recommends changes to optimize the electronic medical record based on hospital and department goals, objectives and improvement initiatives.
-The Council provides a forum for interdisciplinary discussion of common application function issues, feedback on enhancement requests or project work, and sharing of best practice ideas.
+The council evaluates and recommends changes to optimize the electronic medical record based on hospital and department goals, objectives and improvement initiatives.
+The council provides a forum for interprofessional discussion of common application function issues, feedback on enhancement requests or project work, and sharing of best practice ideas.

 Specialty Practice Teams

-The Specialty Practice Teams (SPT) are unit-based councils dedicated to supporting optimal patient outcomes and a healthy work environment through interdisciplinary collaboration of front line staff and shared decision making.
-SPTs support the 4 principles of Shared Decision Making: Accountability, Partnership, Ownership and Equity within the Salem Health Professional Practice Model.
+The Specialty Practice Teams (SPT) are unit-based councils dedicated to supporting optimal patient outcomes and a healthy work environment through interprofessional collaboration of front line staff and shared decision making.
+SPTs focus on clinical excellence improvements within the scope of their respective unit/department patient population and the services they provide.

-In 2016 we launched a new “Shared Leadership Day” whereby all councils meet on the same day.
-Modeled after Stanford’s shared decision-making structure, we have also incorporated an Education/Leadership session where frontline staff learn about leadership development topics, Lean tools/principles, performance improvement projects from across the hospital, along with a variety of other topics.
+In 2016 we launched “Professional Governance Day” whereby all councils meet on the same day.
+We have also incorporated an Education/Best Practice Sharing session where frontline staff learn about leadership development topics, Lean tools/principles, performance improvement projects from across the hospital, along with a variety of other topics.
 This new structure has assisted our evolution to ensure greater interconnectedness, communication and coordination between our councils and leadership.